ujjainkar-ayush/Graphics-Application-Programming-/README.md

 ---

-## 15. Polygon using Absolute and Relative Commands
+## 15. Write a program to draw a Polygon using Absolute and Relative commands.

 ```c
 #include <graphics.h>